 Jennifer’s presentations have won her much praise as she presents an interactive program that looks at one woman’s recovery from addiction, trauma and adversity and identifies key components of what can help a person turn their lives around.
-Jennifer Storm is the ultimate survivor turned thriver having chronicled her own story of victimization and recovery in her memoirs Blackout Girl: Growing up and Drying out in America, Leave the Light On and Picking Up the Pieces Without Picking Up.
+Jennifer Storm is the ultimate survivor turned thriver having chronicled her own story of victimization and recovery in six critically acclaimed books.
 As a child and teen survivor of sexual assault as well as a woman in recovery from addiction, Jennifer Storm can speak first hand about the complexities of biological and emotional responses of trauma, understanding sexual identity, the effects of substance abuse and discuss how to obtain and maintain long-term recovery, and victim’s rights.
-She is the gubernatorial appointed Victim Advocate of the State of Pennsylvania.
 She is a widely sought-out expert speaker on the subjects of trauma, addiction and victim’s rights.
 She has worked on several high profile cases including the Jerry Sandusky case, Bill Cosby and Archdiocese of Pennsylvania.

 The learning environment will be interactive, fun, and educational.
 Questions and discussion will be encouraged.
 Ms. Storm has a unique story that can be presented in a variety of ways to a variety of audiences.

-She has given hundreds of lectures, keynote presentations, workshops, book readings, etc.
+She has given thousands of lectures, keynote presentations, workshops, book readings, etc.

 She has over 20 years experience in non-profit management and governmental relations and can lend her expertise on the following topics: